Setting up tokens

 Adding staking contracts (optional)

 With Flipsuite, you can verify tokens and NFTs even if they are staked or locked in external contracts.
-To add your staking contract to Flipsuite, go to the “Contracts” tab.
+To add your staking contract to Flipsuite, go to the Contracts tab.

 Token contracts tab

-Click the “Add staking contract” button and enter your staking contract address.
-If you’re using Flipsuite for the first time, and your token or collection is on the EVM chain, there is a high chance that your contract isn’t supported yet, like in the image below:
+Click the Add staking contract button and enter your staking contract address.
+If you’re using Flipsuite for the first time, and your token or collection is on the EVM chain, there is a high chance that your contract isn’t supported yet which is indicated by the red status badge:

 Not supported contract

-• Contract ABI (if your contract isn’t verified on the blockchain explorer)
+3. Contract ABI (if your contract isn’t verified on the blockchain explorer)

 Supported contract